unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 ### Confirmation

-Our new confirmation page will show you how many memberships you are buying, what the total amount is, how many times a membership will be renewed if it's a recurring membership and more.
+Our new confirmation page shows the purchaser how many memberships they are buying, what the total amount is, how many times a membership will be renewed if it's a recurring membership.
+Trust and communication are key elements of user experience, and we want to reduce the chance of surprises at checkout time.

 ![confirmation on checkout](/images/blog/redesigned-checkout/new-checkout-confirmation.png)

 ### Minting

-We have some cool minting animations to show off while your transactions are confirmed on the chain.
-In most cases, it will be instant but if not, you have something to look forward to.
+We have some cool minting animations to show off while transactions are confirmed on the chain.
+In most cases, minting will be instant but if not, there is something to look forward to.

 ![minting progress on checkout](/images/blog/redesigned-checkout/new-checkout-minting.png)